 That’s right!
 I finally popped my Buttonwillow cherry.
 Last April, I made the trip down there with Pat to create content for the blog by documenting his journey.
 Some of you may remember that it didn’t go as planned.
 He ended up blowing his motor on his third lap out, and we had to get his car towed all the way back to Vegas.
 Let’s just thank the Lord that a few days prior to us leaving he had gotten a “sign” to get AAA before we drove down there.
-Anyways, the event that he had signed up for was a “Test Day” that is put on through Buttonwillow themselves.
+Anyways, the event that he had signed up for was a “Test Day” put on by Buttonwillow themselves.
 I instantly fell in love with how the whole thing went, and I knew that one day I had to attend.
-You basically buy 8 hours of track time, and you can come and go on track as you please, no run groups, no sessions, not really many rules.
-The only thing they stop for is a 30 min lunch, and the occasional black flag (only because someone is broken and needs to get towed in)
+You basically buy 8 hours of track time, and you can come and go on track as you please; no run groups, no sessions, not really many rules.
+The only thing they stop for is a 30 min lunch, and the occasional black flag (only because someone is broken and needs to get towed in).

 Not only was the scheduling for the “Test Day” absolutely fantastic, but it took place at the iconic Buttonwillow track!
-Buttonwillow is renowned among grassroots motorsports enthusiasts in California and is conveniently located about 45 minutes northwest of Bakersfield, CA. Situated just off the 5 freeway, it’s nestled in the middle of nowhere, surrounded by farms.
+Buttonwillow is renowned among grassroots motorsports enthusiasts in California and is conveniently located about 45 minutes northwest of Bakersfield, CA. Situated just off the 5 Freeway, it’s nestled in the middle of nowhere, surrounded by farms.
 I couldn’t contain my excitement as I prepared to hit the track; it’s a thrilling opportunity to gauge my skills against others and truly test my limits, with no doubt in my mind that I would achieve a personal best.
 Almost everyone who indulges in track racing has experienced the thrill of Buttonwillow at some point in their lives and has eagerly shared their lap times.

 Before embarking on my journey to Buttonwillow, I needed to address the worn brake pads on my 4-door.
 Despite pushing my luck for two track days, I chose to take one more risk.
 However, after that, I realized it was time to replace the old pads.
-With financial constraints in mind, I turned to my neglected EG and decided to salvage my Project MU Club racer pads and rotors from it.
-Equipped with spoon twin blocks, which have the same pad size as the NSX calipers on my 4-door, I confidently prepared for the road ahead.
+With financial constraints in mind, I turned to my neglected EG and decided to salvage my Project MU Club Racer pads and rotors from it.
+Equipped with Spoon twin blocks, which have the same pad size as the NSX calipers on my 4-door, I confidently prepared for the road ahead.

 These pads and rotors only have two track days on them.